+It’s two years further down the line from when I first posted this and we are STILL waiting.
 We may be few in our numbers out here in the sticks but we are mighty in our fight.
 Enough is now enough, we need a service which is really a service.
-Watch this space for post election updates.

 We’ve been here over ten years

 But in all the time we have been here